8 Incredible Adventures Between Death Valley to Yosemite

 7. Ancient Bristlecone Pine Forest

 Note: White Mountain Road is closed in the winter.
-This area is also remote, with no water, fuel, or cell reception, so be sure to plan accordingly when you do visit in the summer or spring.
+This area is also remote, with no water, fuel, or cell reception.
+Be sure to plan accordingly when you do visit in the summer or spring.

 8. Treasure Lakes